Overview

 Clinical Care

-The Center for Sleep Medicine, fully accredited by the AASM, sees an average of more than 20,000 combined visits per year for both sleep testing and office visits.
+The VCU Health Center for Sleep Medicine is fully accredited by the American Academy of Sleep Medicine, sees an average of more than 20,000 combined visits per year for both sleep testing and office visits.

 The importance of healthy and adequate sleep is readily apparent and increasingly supported by emerging research from multiple medical disciplines.
 For instance, obstructive sleep apnea (OSA), the second most common sleep disorder is, according to the National Sleep Foundation, estimated to be as common as type 2 diabetes.
 Yet many patients with OSA and other clinically significant sleep disorders remain undiagnosed and, therefore, untreated.